 Learn how to set alerting policies for nodes.

-Learn how to view alerting policies and deal with alerting messages for nodes.
+Learn how to view alerting messages for nodes.

 Learn how to set up cluster visibility and authorization.

-Learn the basics of cluster log collections, including tools and general steps.
+Learn the basics of cluster log collection, including tools and general steps.

 Learn how to add Elasticsearch to receive logs, events or auditing logs.